Omar Khayam (drug dealer)

-Omar Khayam (born Bedford, 1983) is a British Muslim and convicted drug dealer who achieved a considerable degree of notoriety following a February 2006 protest in London against the Muhammad cartoons; at the protest, he dressed like a suicide bomber.
+Omar Khayam (born 1983) is a British Muslim and convicted drug dealer who achieved a considerable degree of notoriety following a February 2006 protest in London against the Muhammad cartoons; at the protest, he dressed like a suicide bomber.

 Early life

 Khayam was brought up in the Bedford area of Bedfordshire of Pakistani descent.
 His parents belongs from Punjab, Pakistan.
 The area has a "growing" drugs and gangs problem and when Khayam was 16 he was charged with throwing 2oz bag of crack cocaine from a car window to try to avoid detection from the pursuing police.
 He got eight years in 2002 for possession of a class A drug with intent to supply and a fine for having a small amount of heroin, but his sentence was cut to five-and-a-half years on appeal.
 He was released on parole in 2005, having served half of his sentence.

 According to a report in the Daily Mirror, he had been a significant local drug dealer in Bedford, known on the street as Skinner.
 The report stated that he became increasingly radicalised in prison, mixing with extremist Islamists, and promising to sell drugs to aid their cause.